joshloyal/install-scripts/README.md

 TensorFlow Installation
 -----------------------
-The followning sequence of scripts should install TensorFlow on an amazon AMI (note that this requires re-sizing the root volume to at least 15GB):
+The following sequence of scripts should install TensorFlow on an amazon AMI (note that this requires re-sizing the root volume to at least 15GB):

 1. `. base.sh`